-The Gospel Through a Franciscan Lens – 2nd Sunday in Advent – Fr.
+The Gospel Through a Franciscan Lens – The Feast of the Epiphany – Fr.
 Christopher

 John’s highway is ultimately a way to let God get close, to make it possible to welcome Jesus as the Giver of the Spirit.